Connecticut Dog Bite Lawyers

 Check with animal control to see if there are any previous documented attacks by the dog in question.

-If you or your loved one are attacked or bitten by a dog:
+If you or your loved one is attacked or bitten by a dog:

 Medical care and bills.